ig3/srf-scheduler/README.md

 #### Easy

-If the ease of a review is Easy, then the new interval is the interval for a Good response multiplied by the easyFactor, with a minimum of easyMinInterval and maximum of the lower of maxEasyInterval and maxInteral.
+If the ease of a review is Easy, then the new interval is the actual interval (i.e. time since the last review, rather than the interval scheduled at the last review) multiplied by the easyFactor and the card factor, with a minimum of easyMinInterval and maximum of the lower of maxEasyInterval and maxInteral.

 #### Percent Correct